 In order to legally obtain and own a firearm in the state of Illinois, residents must have a Firearm Owners Identification card and have no firearm charges on their criminal record.
 Illinois forbids the open carrying of a firearm, requires a state permit in order to purchase a firearm, and background checks before an individual is able to legally obtain a firearm.

 Ktenas Law, LLC was founded to assist people with legal problems in Orland Park and the surrounding Chicago areas, and have spent years handling complex legal issues in the court of law.
 Their approach to legal problems is head-on, efficient, and with a plan of attack catered to their clients.
-If you find yourself in legal trouble, call Ktenas Law directly at 312-756-8652 to speak directly to an experienced criminal defense attorney today.
+If you find yourself in legal trouble, call Ktenas Law directly at 312-756-8652 to speak directly to an experienced gun charge attorney today.